dwalleck/tempest-cmd-drafts-specs/tempest-run-cmd.rst

 The test selection logic is based on the implementation used by the os-testr project.
 Tests will be selected based on the following workflow:

-1. If a test package or directory is passed as a parameter, it will be used as the root directory for loading tests.
-Otherwise, the current directory will be used as the root directory.
+1. If either a test package or directory is passed as a parameter, then the runner will use that path as the root directory for test discovery.
+   Otherwise, the current directory is used.
 2. All tests in the root directory are loaded into a list.
 3. Any white list regexes are applied to the list of tests.
 4. Any black list regexes are applied to the list of tests.